mlewis7127/qldbguide/content/docs/introduction/data-design.md

 --Indexed field (VIN) AND non-indexed field (City) lookup SELECT * FROM VehicleRegistration
 WHERE VIN = '1N4AL11D75C109151' AND City = 'Seattle'

---Multiple indexed fields (VIN, LicensePlateNumber) lookup using the OR operator --Both fields must be indexed to avoid a table scan SELECT * FROM VehicleRegistration
-WHERE VIN = '1N4AL11D75C109151' OR LicensePlateNumber = 'LEWISR261LL'

 --Indexed field (VIN) lookup using the IN operator SELECT * FROM VehicleRegistration